Paulmicha/common-web-tools/README.md

 CWT relies on **file structure**, **naming conventions**, and a few concepts :

 - **Globals** are the environment variables related to current project instance.
 They may be declared using the `global` function in files named `env.vars.sh` aggregated during initialization.
-- **Bootstrap** is the entry point of any task's execution.
-It deals with the inclusion of all the relevant scripts and loads global variables (e.g. host type, instance type, etc).
-Relies on sourcing shell scripts and the fact that *all* commands run from the folder $PROJECT_DOCROOT.
+- **Bootstrap** deals with the inclusion of all the relevant source files and loads global variables (e.g. host type, instance type, etc) and functions.
+Any script that includes the file `cwt/bootstrap.sh` can use these.
+This depends on sourcing shell scripts using relative paths, which is made possible by the fact that *all* scripts (or `make` "shortcut" commands) must be run from the folder `$PROJECT_DOCROOT`.
+- **Actions** - also referred to as *entry points*, *operations*, *tasks*, or just *commands* - are scoped by subject, e.g. *instance init*, *app compile*, etc. CWT determines a list of available actions by looking up folders and shell scripts matching certain rules.
-- **Hooks** are function calls mimicking events where "listening" or implementing entails creating some specific file(s) in certain path(s) corresponding to its arguments.
+- **Hooks** are function calls mimicking events where "listening" or implementing entails creating some specific file(s) in certain path(s) corresponding to filters specified in arguments.

 ## Preprequisites